Lutfulkbr/marketplace-rails-project/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+Ruby version - 2.6.1

-* System dependencies
+e_Marketplace

-* Configuration
+e_Marketplace is an e_commerce site designed in rails. where users to create an account and find the product they are looking for.
+Signing up is easy, all you need is an email address, username, and password.
+We've also added signup functionality via google.

-* Database creation
+Installation

-* Database initialization
+bundle install

-* How to run the test suite
+Usage

-* Services (job queues, cache servers, search engines, etc.)
+Contributing

-* Deployment instructions
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-* ...
+Please make sure to update tests as appropriate.